A Proximal Stochastic Gradient Method with Adaptive Step Size and Variance Reduction for Convex Composite Optimization: Introduction

-In \cite{tan2016barzilai}, the numerical results show that the SVRG-BB is comparable to and sometimes even better than SVRG in \cite{johnson2013accelerating} with best-tuned fixed step sizes, but as in \cite{dai2023variance,tan2016barzilai}, the objective function $f(x)$ is required to be strongly convex.
+where $\eta_k$ is the step size, $g_k = \frac{1}{n} \sum_{i=1}^n \nabla f_i (\tilde{x}_k)$ and $m$ is the update frequency.
+In \cite{tan2016barzilai}, the numerical results show that SVRG-BB is comparable to and sometimes even better than SVRG~\cite{johnson2013accelerating} with best-tuned fixed step sizes, but as in \cite{dai2023variance,tan2016barzilai}, the objective function $f(x)$ is required to be strongly convex.

-The BB methods mentioned above may diverge for general convex function because the step size is sometimes too aggressive\cite{zhou2024adabb}.
-To overcome the difficulties, we propose an adaptive step size strategy based on the BB2 step size (\ref{shortbb}).
-If the stepsize in some iteration is too large, we will reduce the stepsize in the next iteration to prevent algorithm from diverging.
-Conversely, if the stepsize is too small in some iteration, we will enlarge the stepsize in the next iteration This avoids keeping the step size always small, thereby ensuring a fast convergence; see Step 5 in Algorithm \ref{Ada-PStorm}.
+{More recently, Yang et al.~\cite{Yang2023iSARAHBB} developed an inexact stochastic recursive gradient method with Barzilai--Borwein step sizes, called iSARAH-BB, for large-scale machine learning problems.
+They consider expected risk minimization and its finite-sum approximation, where each component function is convex and the objective is strongly convex.
+By incorporating a BB-type rule into the iSARAH framework, iSARAH-BB can adaptively compute dynamic step sizes and ensure convergence under these assumptions.
+Numerical experiments on $\ell_2$-regularized logistic regression show that iSARAH-BB is robust to the choice of the initial step size and competitive with several existing variance-reduced stochastic methods.}